Last Updated:

 c.
 1928 Saratoga Victory Mill

-The old armory is now an excellent home for the Guntersville Museum, and the old school is home to the community theatre known as the Whole Backstage.
-Follow the signs on Loveless Avenue to find side by side in a lovely ridge-side setting.
+The old armory is now home to the Guntersville Museum, and the old school is home to the community theatre known as the Whole Backstage.
+Follow the signs on Loveless Avenue to find them side by side in a lovely ridge-side setting:

-Finally, the c.
-1892 train depot has been restored and is also currently cared for by the Guntersville Historical Society.
+Additionally, the c.
+1892 train depot, located just off Blount Avenue on Greenwood Street, has been restored and is also currently cared for by the Guntersville Historical Society:

 Sunset Drive walking trail in Guntersville